blackpandan/trivia/README.md

 ## Api Reference

-the documentation for the api is in the backedn folder, [link here](./backend/APIDOC.md)
+the documentation for the api is in the backend folder, [link here](./backend/APIDOC.md)